101companies/101courses/Lambdas_at_UvA/assignments/day3/README.md

 ### Tough assignment option 1

-Use Data.Array instead of lists in a more efficient implementation of binary search, thereby continuing modest assignment option 2.
+Use Data.Array instead of lists in the implementation of binary search.

+Use the solution for modest assignment option 2 as the starting point.

+Available documentation:
 https://hackage.haskell.org/package/array-0.5.1.1/docs/Data-Array.html

 You should have Data.Array readily installed.